qiboteam/qibo-cloud-backends/doc/source/tutorials.rst

    print(estimate)

 .. note::
    Running circuits on an Amazon Braket device (other than LocalSimulator) incurs cost.
-The prices can be found on https://aws.amazon.com/braket/pricing/.
+The pricing can be found on https://aws.amazon.com/braket/pricing/.